 The more important trend, however, is that after years of tireless evangelizing, the Drupal community is starting to value usability increasingly more.
-Today, the usability team is more involved in the patch review process than ever before -- for example, Bojhan, a usability expert active in Drupal's usability team, has even learned how to create patches so that he can help make simple changes.
+Today, the Drupal Usability Team is more involved in the patch review process than ever before — for example, Bojhan, a usability expert active in Drupal's usability team, has even learned how to create patches so that he can help make simple changes.
 Another good example, is that in the Drupal 7 development cycle, we have raised money to do formal usability testing.
 These efforts illustrate a fundamental underlying desire to get better at usability, so I expect to see even more great things in the months to come.

 For about 3 months now, Mark and Leisa have been working with the Drupal usability group and the larger Drupal community to figure out how we can improve the usability of Drupal 7.
 I figured an update was in order.

 Mark and Leisa's work is being done in an open, collaborative, and transparent way, involving everyone in the Drupal community.
 The work is happening in a number of locations, and the best place to keep track of it all is at D7UX.org.
 Mark and Leisa also often hang out with the usability team on

 #drupal-usability on irc.freenode.net, and even have been known to venture into